trmittal24/swaad/_posts/2021-07-31-microwave_hacks.md

 ##### ⁕ Roast Dry Fruits and Nuts

-Microwaving dry fruits and nuts like almonds, cashews or peanuts in microwave for 3-4 minutes with stirring at every minute yields pretty good results.
+Microwaving dry fruits and nuts like almonds, cashews or peanuts in microwave for 1 minute, stir, then 30-40 more seconds yields pretty good results.
 You get a slightly toasted flavour, and they become crispy.
 Instant healthy snack.

 ##### ⁕ Crisp Up Chewy Food